GuidoK73/DevToys.PocoCsv.Core/DevToys.PocoCsv.Core/Readme.md

 ~~~

-# CsvDataTypeObject5, CsvDataTypeObject10, CsvDataTypeObject25, CsvDataTypeObject50, CsvDataTypeObject100
+# CsvDataTypeObject

-- 5 simple mapping objects mapping to 5, 10, 25, 50 or 100 columns ready to use. all fields are string only.
+- 5 simple mapping objects mapping to  50 columns ready to use. all fields are string only.
-- These objects can be usefull if you want to use the CsvReader<T> on unknown csv files.
+- this object can be usefull if you want to use the CsvReader<T> on unknown csv files.
 - All five objects can be used on any Csv regardless their number of columns.
 - All classes have the Deconstruct implemented so you can use shorthands for fields.
 - All classes are comparable by value.